Scientists support the EU's Green Deal and reject the unjustified argumentation against the Sustainable Use Regulation and the Nature Restoration Law

 Statement: Scientists Call for Strengthening the EU Legal Framework for Nature Conservation

-On 19 October 2015, the Europe Section of the Society for Conservation Biology issued a statement that calls on European leaders to strengthen the EU legal framework for nature conservation.
+On 19 October 2015, the Europe Region of the Society for Conservation Biology issued a statement that calls on European leaders to strengthen the EU legal framework for nature conservation.
 The statement is part of a long-term initiative of the Policy Committee of SCB’s Europe Section on improving the science underlying Natura 2000.

 ICCB-ECCB 2015: PC Mission Accomplished

-The Policy Committee of SCB's Europe Section contributed a broad variety of activities to the ICCB-ECCB 2015 in Montpellier, France, 2-6 August.
+The Policy Committee of SCB's Europe Region contributed a broad variety of activities to the ICCB-ECCB 2015 in Montpellier, France, 2-6 August.
 We hope that our contributions helped ICCB-ECCB organizers accomplish the goal expressed in the congress motto: "Mission Biodiversity: Choosing new paths for conservation"!

 Trip to Brussels